Ahmad-Amsyar/retro-mation/_projects/10-hasyimah-amirah.md

 project_title: "Echo In The Mist"

 # For homepage highlights and bigshowcase cards
-short_description: "Maya goes to the seaside to find peace after a hard day."
+short_description: "Intrigued by his grandfather's story of a mysterious guardian haunting the misty waters of Lake Kenyir, Adam, a curious teenager, sets out to uncover the truth."
 image_url: "/assets/images/projects/10-hasyimah-amirah/dp.webp" # Card image
 category: "animation" # For bigshowcase card border and filtering
 featured: true # Set to true to show on homepage highlights